programming books

 A Reading List for Software Craftsmanship

 As an Amazon Associate, I earn from qualifying purchases.
-I'm grateful for anyone who wants to use my linls to support this website.
+I'm grateful for anyone who wants to use my links to support this website.

 Apprenticeship Patterns